Fair Settlement

 Do I need an attorney for a personal injury claim in Tennessee?

 For minor injuries with clear liability, you may be able to self-represent effectively.
-For moderate to severe injuries, disputed fault, or claims involving government entities or commercial vehicles, an attorney typically recovers 3–4x more than self-represented claimants — even after their 33% contingency fee.
+For moderate to severe injuries, disputed fault, or claims involving government entities or commercial vehicles, an attorney typically recovers 3 to 4 times more than self-represented claimants, even after their 33% contingency fee.
 Our calculator helps you determine if representation is financially worthwhile.

 📰 Related State Guides